Book city breaks to Munich with TravelSupermarket and get to know one of Germany's loveliest and liveliest city destinations...

-The Bavarian capital in the South of the country, Munich is a wealth of historical sites.
+The Bavarian capital in the south of the country, Munich has a wealth of historical sites.
 Essential spots to explore are the Jewish Museum, the English Gardens, Hitler's Eagles Nest and the magnificent Nymphenburg Palace with its near 500 acre park gardens.
-For those keen on historical buildings, the Neuscwhanstein Castle is just a few hours' drive from Munich.
-Many people also take in a visit to the site of the Dachau concentration camp.
+For those keen on historical buildings, the Neuschwanstein Castle is just a few hours' drive from Munich.
+Many people also take in a sobering visit to the site of the Dachau concentration camp.

-If you are a fan of some slightly more physical activity, why not go south to the Alps near Garmisch for mountain walking and skiing.
-Munich is superb for a short break at any time of the year and easily accessible from the UK with train transfer from the airport into the city.
-Simply fly into Munich airport MUC or into nearby Memmingen FMM.
+If you're a fan of some slightly more physical activity, why not go south to the Alps near Garmisch for mountain walking and skiing?